Format to FAT32 for USB or External Hard Drive in Windows 10 - Qiling

 Step 2.
 Format USB to FAT32

-If you want to convert devices into NTFS without formatting, refer to How to Convert FAT to NTFS for help.
+To convert devices into NTFS without formatting, refer to the guide on how to convert FAT to NTFS for assistance.